AllanElleuch/pumpBot-for-crypto-on-Binance/README.md

 ## Evolution

 The bot has been completely rewriten in javascript, react and electron to make a desktop application.
 And has been made with 5 other collaborators.
 A license system as also be put in place to restrict the use of the bot.
-You can find a video of the bot here [Youtube Link](https://www.youtube.com/watch?v=1JjoRWwkdgI)
+You can find a video of the bot here [Youtube Link](https://www.youtube.com/watch?v=1JjoRWwkdgI).
+The source code is available for review on request only.

 Functionallities:
 - Enter into a pump manually